 The pit boss was a cut-throat little Cuban with hair plugs named Tulio Encarnacion.

 Tulio couldn't be bothered by such trivia and said, "Dios mio!
-You can't stop the game over bullshit, get a roll."
+Hersch, forget this jackass.
+Just move the dice, you can't stop the game over bullshit.
+Get a roll."

 |DESPERATE BALD MEN PAID THOUSANDS OF DOLLARS FOR THE STATE-OF-THE-ART TECHNOLOGY OF HAIR PLUGS.
 FEW ENJOYED TRUE SUCCESS WHILE THEY ALL MADE THEIR "PROBLEM" MORE NOTICEABLE.|

-Tulio was annoyed and snapped, "I said forget it!"
+Tulio pointed at the player and snapped, "I said forget it!"

-The good ol' boy's face was as red as his neck as he yelled, "I don't have to take no shit from a dartboard head!"
+The good ol' boy's face was as red as his neck as he yelled, "I don't have to take no shit from no dartboard head!"

 Hersch looked like he was going to hyperventilate as he plopped back down on his heavy, anvil-like stool, as the player screamed vulgarities on his way out.

-Later, our game was a madhouse with ten rowdy players on each side.
+Later, our madhouse of a game was littered with rowdy drunks.

-Schtiermann had long regained his composure when Eric said, "Steve shorted two from the stick fifty-cents."
+Luckily, Schtiermann had long regained his composure until Eric said, "Steve shorted two from the stick fifty-cents."

 In the middle of all the chaos, Hersch tapped my arm and said, "Give that guy half-a-buck."